DFE-Digital/publish-teacher-training/guides/support_playbook.md

 If the organisation has running courses, you will get a validation error.
 In this scenario you just need to make sure there aren't any users attached to it.

+## Publishing a course from an old recruitment cycle

+Use the Rake task for publishing courses [PublishCourse Rake Task](../lib/tasks/publish_course.rake)

+Get the uuid of the course you want to publish and choose a user (your own user ideally) to publish.

 ## Unpublishing a published course

 Sometimes providers will accidentally publish a course and would like to unpublish it.